szkjn/resume/README.md

 I'm Jun Suzuki 1/2-french, 1/2-japanese ex-opera singer, with a background in digital, sound and installation art, freshly graduated from Epitech Coding Academy Machine Learning & Data Analysis 2021 Course.

 I'm currently looking for a **3 to 6 months internship** to consolidate my training in a challenging and collaborative work environment.
-I'm particularly looking for anything related to **Machine Learning, Deep Learning, Natural Language Processing or Computer Vision.**
+I'm particularly looking for anything related to **Machine Learning, Natural Language Processing or Computer Vision.**

 ## > my resume: [jun-in-a-nutshell.pdf](https://github.com/szkjn/resume/files/7416757/Jun-Suzuki-Resume.pdf)